logo for organic-pet-digest.com

 Which Dog Vaccinations are Most Common?

-• Bordetella (B. bronchiseptica) may contribute to kennel cough.
+• Bordetella (B. bronchiseptica) may contribute to kennel cough in dogs.

-• Coronavirus is a highly contagious intestinal disease causing vomiting and diarrhea.
+• Coronavirus is a highly contagious intestinal disease causing dog vomiting and dog diarrhea.

-• Distemper is a widespread and often fatal disease.
+• Distemper in dogs is a widespread and often fatal disease.

 • Leptospirosis is a bacterial infection which may lead to kidney damage.

-• Parainfluenza is another cause of kennel cough.
+• Parainfluenza is another cause of canine kennel cough.

-• Parvovirus is an often fatal disease of the intestinal tract. (often required by law)
+• Parvovirus is an often fatal disease of the intestinal tract (vaccination is often required by law).
+See Parvo Symptoms, Treatment & Prevention & Parvo in Puppies for more information.

-• Rabies is almost always fatal. (often required by law)
+• Dog rabies is almost always fatal (often required by law).

+• Use single vaccines instead of complex vaccines.
 To avoid the hassle, discomfort and cost of several injections, it is common practice to combine vaccinations into a single shot such as DHLP-P (Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus).
+Holistic vets recommend administering each vaccine one at a time.
+Single vaccines may or may not be available in your area, so reach out to a holistic veterinarian if necessary.

 What is the Best Dog Vaccination Schedule?